 Academic Support Resources

-The Elizabethtown College School of Continuing & Professional Studies encourages all enrolled learners to take advantage of its support services, such as advising services, tutoring services, and resources for college success.
-SCPS has faculty-recommended learners and alumni to provide tutoring services in writing, math, and accounting, and an online 24/7 tutoring program through Smarthinking.
+The Elizabethtown College School of Graduate and Professional Studies encourages all enrolled learners to take advantage of its support services, such as advising services, tutoring services, and resources for college success.
+SGPS offers online 24/7 tutoring program through Smarthinking.
 For more information, please contact your academic advisor.

-The Elizabethtown College School of Continuing & Professional Studies is committed to providing equal access to all of its courses, programs and services for qualified students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
+The Elizabethtown College School of Graduate and Professional Studies is committed to providing equal access to all of its courses, programs and services for qualified students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.